Rusali28/MonPrix/README.md

 ### Abstract

-The stock market fear is a real thing, and why won’t it be?Among the uncertainties and inevitable volatility, how can one trust the market cycle and go with it?Especially when it’s the matter of our hard-earned money being put at stake!
+The stock market is one of the most enriching platforms for investment.
+It enables quick growth and success for companies.
+However, given the uncertainties and inevitable volatility, how can one trust the market cycle and go with it?

-After all who wants a loss right?
-People have lost thousands of rupees in stock market downfalls in the past.Due to this, whenever the stock market crashes, people incline towards panic withdrawal which in turn leads to more losses.
-It a vicious circle.So, what’s the solution?
+People have lost thousands of rupees in stock market downfalls in the past.
+Due to this, whenever the stock market crashes, people incline towards panic withdrawal which in turn leads to more losses.
+It a vicious circle.
+So, what’s the solution?
 Patience and time-tested strategies to prevent further loss of capital and deal with stock market fear.

-Volatility in the stock markets increases uncertainty.
-As an investor, it becomes impossible to assess if the markets will crash further or recover.
-Typically, investors don’t like uncertainty and tend to panic when such situations arise.
-Also, panic breeds mistakes.
-And, in a volatile market, mistakes easily translate to losses.
-Therefore, investors find themselves trapped in a vicious cycle.
 <br><br>
 Looking at the current market conditions, we thought that it was the right time to develop some solutions in which you can break this loop.